Dating Advice

 And then something shifts.

-Wondering what you did and what changed.
+You start questioning yourself and wondering what you did and what changed.

 Nothing changed; this is just who he is.